FaserF/hassio-addons/bt-mqtt-gateway/README.md

 ## Configuration

 **Note**: _Remember to restart the add-on when the configuration is changed._
-Until now these config options do NOTHING! they are not implemented yet, but planned.
+Until now these config options do NOTHING! they are not implemented yet, but planned!!!

 Example add-on configuration: